Rigdzin Düpa Sādhana

 ka lé da na dorjé zhom

-Should you dare disobey this command, you’ll be annihilated by the vajra!
+Obey this command or be annihilated by the vajra!

 ཧཱུྃ་བཞིའི་སྔགས་དང་ཐུན་གྱིས་གཟིར༔

-Harass them with the mantra of the four hūṃs and blessed substances
+Target them with the mantra of the four hūṃs and power substances.

 ལྔ་པ་སྲུང་འཁོར་བསྒོམ་པ་ནི༔